vibhansa-msft/smriti/README.md

 #### Shrinking:

-If more than 20% of the maxBlockCount are available (i.e., the system is underutilized) and no blocks have been returned for 20 seconds, it deallocates 10% of the maxBlockCount until the initialBlockCount is reached.
+If more than 50% of the allocated blocks are free (i.e., the memory pool is underutilized) it deallocates 10% of the allocated blocks until the initialBlockCount is reached.

 #### Concurrency Safe: